w3c/wai-tutorials/source/page-structure/styling.html.erb.md

 ## Highlight section

 The HTML5 `<mark>` element can be used to highlight sections of text.
 By default the text is just <mark>highlighted by color</mark>.
 It is not supported by assistive technology at the time of writing.
 It can, however, be used to mark auxiliary information, like a section that is currently read by a page reading plugin.
 Also search terms can be highlighted in a list of articles to allow better visual orientation.
+The color combination of the highlight color, the background color and the text color needs to meet <a href="/WAI/WCAG20/quickref/#qr-visual-audio-contrast-contrast">minimum contrast requirements of WCAG 2.0</a>.